Covid-19 Response Click Here

 Can I Try a Class Before Joining?
 You can try two classes for free.
 Contact us for details.
 Feel free to come observe us train before trying if you prefer.

 How Long Does It Take To Get My Black Belt?
 For most adult students it takes between three and five years of regular training.
 For children it takes between five and ten years.
-The student must be 16 to obtain the rank of black belt, but may receive a black belt with white stripe (junior black belt) prior to 16 years of age.
+The student must be 16 to obtain the rank of black belt, but may receive a black belt with white stripe (junior black belt) at a minimum age of 14 years of age.

 Does having my black belt mean I am a master of karate?
 No. It means you have a thorough understanding and high skill level with the basics of karate and many of the kata (forms) in Shorin Ryu karate.